-- 4.42 This policy requires a proportion of plots on large housing sites to be provided as serviced plots and to be marketed to self and custom builders. - 4.43 The NPPF promotes the delivery of a wide choice of high quality homes.
-Local planning authorities are urged to plan for a mix of housing based on current need and future trends, market trends and the needs of different groups such as people wishing to build their own homes. - 4.44 Self build homes are when individuals or groups of people physically build themselves, sometimes with help from sub-contractors.
-Custom built homes are properties commissioned by people from a builder, contractor or package company. - 4.45 Serviced building plots are shovel-ready parcels of land with planning permission, laid out and ready for construction with access and utilities/services provided to the plot boundary. - 4.46 The Self-build and Custom Housebuilding Act 2015 requires each relevant authority to keep a register of individuals and associations of individuals who are seeking to acquire serviced plots of land in the authority's area in order to build houses for those individuals to occupy as homes (referred to as Self-build and Custom Housebuilding Registers). - 4.47 The Self-build and custom housebuilding register provides valuable information on the demand for self-build and custom housebuilding in Blaby District.
+4.43 The NPPF promotes the delivery of a wide choice of high quality homes.
+Local planning authorities are urged to plan for a mix of housing based on current need and future trends, market trends and the needs of different groups such as people wishing to build their own homes.

+- 4.44 Self build homes are when individuals or groups of people physically build themselves, sometimes with help from sub-contractors.
+Custom built homes are properties commissioned by people from a builder, contractor or package company. - 4.45 The Self-build and Custom Housebuilding Act 2015 requires each relevant authority to keep a register of individuals and associations of individuals who are seeking to acquire serviced plots of land in the authority's area in order to build houses for those individuals to occupy as homes (referred to as Self-build and Custom Housebuilding Registers). - 4.46 The Self-build and Custom Housebuilding Register provides valuable information on the demand for self-build and custom housebuilding in Blaby District.
 It forms a key part of the evidence base of demand for this type of housing.
-The register shows that between 1st April 2016 and 1st April 2017, 14 individuals were accepted for entry on the register for Blaby District.
-Of these, 5 individuals indicated that they had also applied to enter the registers for one or more nearby areas. - 4.48 The HEDNA considers self build and custom housebuilding.
+The Register shows that between 1st April 2016 and 1st April 2018, 34 individuals were accepted for entry on the register for Blaby District.
+Of these, 13 individuals indicated that they had also applied to enter the registers for one or more nearby areas. - 4.47 The HEDNA considers self build and custom housebuilding.
 It notes that the registers are fairly new and the demand information shown by them should be treated with some caution.
 It draws on information from Buildstore, who own and manage the largest national database relating to the demand and supply for self and custom build properties in the UK.
-For Blaby District, this indicates that 78 people are registered as looking to build in the District on the Custom Build Register with a further 547 subscribers to the Plotsearch service. - 4.49 From a development point of view, key issues with this market are associated with skills and risk: whilst there may be a notable number of people with an 'interest' in self-build, there is in some circumstances a significant financial outlay, risk and time-cost associated with self-build.
+For Blaby District, this indicates that 78 people are registered as looking to build in the District on the Custom Build Register with a further 547 subscribers to the Plotsearch service. - 4.48 Taking this information into account, the Council will seek to provide self and custom build plots by: - Supporting proposals for self and custom build housing in suitable locations; - Investigating whether the Council has any land for self and custom build housing opportunities; - Making available details of sites with planning permission through the annually produced Residential Land Availability Report.